University at Buffalo Law School, The State University of New York

 The State University of New York law.buffalo.edu

-Martha T. McCluskey is a Professor and William J. Magavern Faculty Scholar at the University at Buffalo School of Law, State University of New York, in Buffalo, New York.
+Martha T. McCluskey is Professor Emeritus at the University at Buffalo School of Law, State University of New York, in Buffalo, New York.

 Professor McCluskey’s teaching has included courses on constitutional law, torts, insurance, regulation, economic inequality, and the relationships between work and family.
 She earned a J.D. from Yale Law School and a J.S.D. with distinction from Columbia Law School.
 She has been a visiting professor at the University of Connecticut School of Law.
 Before entering academia she was an attorney for the Maine Public Advocate Office, focusing on the regulation of workers’ compensation insurance and public utilities.